MidnightDreamerX17/skill20/Rules.md

 - Laying around and doing no strenuous activity for 8 hours
 - Playing games and other non-physical amusements for 8 hours

-Characters regain 1 hit point per period of rest.
+Characters regain 1 hit point per period of rest, plus their Constitution bonus.
+For example, having a Constitution of 14 will cause 2 additional hit points to be restored during a full rest period.

 Healing Kits can be used to restore a number of hit points equal to the target's Constitution score.
 However, this requires an extended check with a difficulty of 100, and a time scale of 1 hour per roll.